Quantum machine learning of large datasets using randomized measurements: Discussion

 We mitigate the noise occurring in the quantum computer by using data sampled during the measurements of the kernel.
 We find that the number $s_\text{min}$ of measurement samples needed to mitigate depolarizing noise scales as $s_\text{min}\propto(1-p)^{-2}$, allowing us to extract kernels even from very noisy quantum computers.
 We successfully apply this model to mitigate the noise of the IBM quantum computer.
-While the noise model of quantum computers is known to be complex, the depolarizing noise model is sufficient to mitigate the noise of quantum kernels~\cite{vovrosh2021efficient}.
-We note that noise induced errors can actually be beneficial to machine learning as the capability to generalize from data improves with increasing noise~\cite{banchi2021generalization}.
+While the noise model of quantum computers is known to be complicated involving multiple types of sources of noise, the depolarizing model we use is sufficient to mitigate the noise of kernels measured on IBM quantum computers~\cite{vovrosh2021efficient}. \revA{This may be the result of the randomized measurements leading to an insensitivity to fixed unitary noise channels.} We note that noise induced errors can actually be beneficial to machine learning as the capability to generalize from data can improve with increasing noise~\cite{banchi2021generalization}.